 Waters, J & Brooks, R. (2021).
-Cham, Switzerland.
-Palgrave Macmillan.
+Student Migrants and Contemporary Educational MobilitiesCham, Palgrave Macmillan.
 ISBN 978-3-030-78295-5 (eBook).
 264 pp., \$109.

+Reviewed by

-Reviewed by Ling Gao LeBeau, Syracuse University, USA
+Ling Gao LeBeau, Syracuse University (USA)

 Student Migrants and Contemporary Educational Mobilities offers a timely, holistic, and engaging contribution to the field of international higher education with focus on the status and trend of international student mobility (ISM) and various issues related to international students in the global context.
-International educators who work with international students closely as well as scholars with research focus on international student wellbeing and success will find this book extremely informative and insightful.
+International educators who work with international students closely as well as scholars with a research focus on international student wellbeing and success will find this book extremely informative and insightful.

 This book reflects the profound geographic changes of ISM as well as its social-economic diversification in the past decade.
-Waters and Brooks argue that the ISM flow has shifted from students pursuing education in the traditional regions (i.e., countries and institutions in the global north) to the global south led by Asia: China, Hong Kong, Malaysia, and Singapore.
-Students from middle-class families have increased substantially in the global mobility compared to the conventional ISM model (i.e., students from privileged and wealthy families).
+Waters and Brooks argue that the ISM flow has shifted from students pursuing education in the traditional regions (i.e., countries and institutions in the Global North) to the Global South led by Asia: China, Hong Kong, Malaysia, and Singapore.
+Students from middle-class families have increased substantially as a proportion of this group as compared to the conventional ISM model (i.e., students from privileged and wealthy families).
 These fundamental changes have brought many new perspectives to the field of ISM and internationalization of higher education, such as: 1) implications of international student diversification; 2) social characteristics of international student learning; and 3) ethics in relations to ISM.

 Waters and Brooks argue that the conventional trend of students uniformly seeking education in the "Anglophone West" with the predefined conceptual framework has diverged in the past decade.
-The depictions of ISM as a Global South to Global North or East to West cannot capture the nature and complexity of ISM anymore.
-Waters and Brooks utilize China as an example and illustrate China as a newly emerged destination for international students, which has significantly increased its number of international students, with over 400 percent increase from 1999 to 2008 and continuous increase onwards.
+The depictions of ISM as a Global South to Global North or East to West phenomenon cannot capture the nature and complexity of ISM anymore.
+Waters and Brooks utilize China as an example and illustrate China as a newly emerged destination for international students, with over a 400 percent increase from 1999 to 2008 and continuous increase after that point.
 Most international students who study in China are from less affluent backgrounds and show little interest in permanent relocation as traditionally framed in ISM literature a decade ago.
-They study in China because of scholarship offered by the China government which on the other hand lacks interest in financial gain as many conventional international student destinations do.
-Another example Waters and Brooks discuss is the Erasmus ISM which increases the prevalence of middle-class students as opposed to elite students seeking education across national border in popular destination countries in EU.
+They study in China, the authors argue, because of scholarships offered by the Chinese government, though that government lacks interest in financial gain as many conventional international student destinations do.
+For the Chinese government, the current motivation of attracting international students lies in the expansion of soft power.
+Another example Waters and Brooks discuss is the Erasmus program, which increases the prevalence of middleclass students pursuing education across national borders in popular EU destination countries.

-The socio-economic diversification of international students implies the potential change of the role of ISM playing in "state-building" (residency and citizenship), emergence of new education stratification, and the differential value of international education.
-For example, China's soft-power competitive strategies to award scholarship to international students to study in China; tension between international students and locals in Singapore; international students included in immigration policy and Brexit discussion in U.K.; and the education abroad opportunities pursued by less privileged students may possess different quality from those accessed by well-resourced students.
+The socio-economic diversification of international students implies a potential change in the role ISM plays in "state-building" (via the granting of residency and citizenship), emergence of new education system stratification, and the differential value of international education.
+For example, China's soft-power competitive strategies to award scholarships to international students; tension between international students and locals in Singapore; international students as considered by immigration policy and Brexit debate in U.K.; and the education abroad opportunities pursued by less economically privileged students.
 Waters and Brooks then continue to discuss two new perspectives in ISM related to international students' academic learning and ethical concerns that ISM may bring.
-They argue that the precepted division between domestic and international students still exist in many education abroad destinations.
-Cultural hegemony continues to prevail, and the notion of engaged and inclusive pedagogy stay stale.
+They argue that divisions between domestic and international students still exist in many education abroad destinations.
+Cultural hegemony continues to prevail, and the notion of engaged and inclusive pedagogy remains minimumally explored.
 International students are more exposed to racism and discrimination compared to domestic students.
+For example, international students with strong accents in English or less proficient English may be perceived as less intelligent.